This Is What You Should Know Before Going to Mexico City

 Like many uninformed assertions about Mexico, rumors of food-borne illnesses are often overblown.
 To play it safe, make sure to frequent food stalls that are packed with people — it’s an indication not only that the food tastes good, but that it’s also fresh due to high turnover.

-Besides its absorbing history, vibrant arts scene, and incredible food, Mexico City's real draw is the people who live there.
-In my experience, citizens are kind, welcoming, and eager to help tourists navigate the city.
-To truly experience the feel of the place, I recommend learning a few Spanish phrases before you head south to better communicate with the people you'll meet.
-It'll enrich your trip in ways you might not have anticipated.
+Besides its absorbing history, vibrant arts scene, and incredible food, Mexico City’s real draw is the people who live there.
+In my experience, citizens are kind, welcoming, and helpful to tourists navigating the city, especially in these post-earthquake days when the city is eager to remain an important travel destination.
+To truly experience the feel of the place, I recommend learning a few Spanish phrases before you head south to better communicate with the people you’ll meet.
+It’ll enrich your trip in ways you might not have anticipated.